fatespectrum said: What sort of transportation would a dandy take? Cars? Bikes? etc?

 If anyone else has any tips, please, feel free to share!

-phantomseptember asked: Hello, I recently acquired a beautiful brown (suit)jacket.
+phantomseptember said: Hello, I recently acquired a beautiful brown (suit)jacket.
 I'd love to wear it, but I'm horrible at matching colours.
 What does brown match, if anything?
 Any advice would be very much appreciated.

 Not.
 Black.
 Depending on the shade and tone of brown, grey can work wonderfully as well as purples, reds, teals and peacock blues (my favorite) white if you are feeling bold and pinks, but that again depends on the shade of brown.